-In 2018, Vince Peterson was awarded the Louis Botto Award for Innovative Action and Entrepreneurial Zeal by Chorus America, a lifetime distinction he shares with only fourteen of the most influential choral musicians in the United States.
+In 2018, Vince Peterson was awarded the Louis Botto Award for Innovative Action and Entrepreneurial Zeal by Chorus America, a lifetime distinction he shares with only sixteen of the most influential choral musicians in the United States.
 When endorsing his candidacy for this award, another cherished colleague wrote:

 "Vince Peterson’s record speaks more eloquently for him than I can ever do.
 I will conclude by saying that after my many years now as a choral conductor, singer, and teacher of some accomplishment, I have been running low on sources of inspiration and hope; but when I look to Vince Peterson, I am always refreshed again.
 That is the impact of his work on me.
 He is clearly the artist this award is meant to recognize and support.
 It has been my privilege to nominate him today."

 Vince also joyfully serves Empire City Men's Chorus as Artistic Director.
 Learn more about his work at www.vincepeterson.com.